rust-lang/nomicon/src/vec/vec-push-pop.md

 logically uninitialized, even though there is in fact a perfectly good instance of T there.

-For `pop`, if the old len is 1, we want to read out of the 0th index.
+For `pop`, if the old len is 1, for example, we want to read out of the 0th index.
 So we should offset by the new len.

 <!-- ignore: simplified code -->
 ```rust,ignore